 I took the sample CLEP questions for Biology, then Growth & Development.
 I scored about 90% on each practice test.
 Admittedly, I haven’t taken a biology course or a growth-and-development course in more than 40 years.
 But, there was only one question for which I was certain of my answer on each of those practice exams.
 I was mostly making good guesses.

-The Six “Continuing Education” Courses: The Easy and Hard Ways
+The Six “Continuing Education” Courses

 You could probably take these 6 courses at a college or university, but why would you?
 You’ll end up spending more time and money.
 Instead, consider completing those courses through a continuing education provider—either Breastfeeding Outlook or someone else.
 Our course—on 5 of the 6 topics—is conveniently online, and a great bargain at just $100 for 5 courses you can complete in just a couple of evenings, printing your certificate immediately.
 It’s simple, fast, and convenient.
 The only thing missing is basic life support—that “hands-on the CPR dummy experience” isn’t easily provided online!—but you can get that from your local fire department, YMCA, Red Cross, or elsewhere.